Diabetes

 OB/Gyns & OB/GYNs located in Snellville, GA & Lawrenceville, GA

 It’s estimated that 15 million American women have diabetes.
 If you’re one of them, it’s important to monitor your blood sugar daily.
 Doing so can reduce your risk of potentially serious issues and improve your quality of life.
 The Healthy Woman Primary Care provides compassionate care to women with diabetes.
-To make an appointment at their locations in Snellville or Lawrenceville, Georgia, call the nearest office or click the online booking feature today.
+To make an appointment at their locations in Snellville, Lawrenceville and Atlanta, Georgia, call the nearest office or click the online booking feature today.

 Diabetes Q & A